paulklinkenberg/lucee-loganalyzer/README.md

 Supports Lucee 5.2.8.50 and later

 ## Features
-- Aggregrates all logs into a single combined view
+- Aggregates all logs into a single combined view
 - Search by date or string
 - Auto refreshing / polling
 - Filter by severity or source log file